 Working as a dental hygienist can take a toll on someone’s physical wellbeing.
 Many people in this industry complain of neck, back and wrist problems directly caused by leaning over a dentist chair all day doing dental work.
 Problems like these can interfere horribly with quality of life and if someone’s personal life suffers too much, they might give up being a dental hygienist altogether.

 If you don’t want to lose your best RDH, the solution to this problem is to encourage your staff members to take breaks throughout the day.
-Just five minutes spent sitting and enjoying a cup of coffee is enough to take some of the load off — and it will do wonders for their metal health, too.
+Just five minutes spent sitting and enjoying a cup of coffee is enough to take some of the load off — and it will do wonders for their mental health, too.